What Is a Subject Matter Expert?

 Subject matter experts are vital to helping groups solve highly specific problems where their general expertise proves insufficient.

 A technical support expert may not be familiar with how this product works in particular situations or environments.
-It is important for experts and other professionals to recognize when even highly specialized knowledge is insufficient to properly diagnose and remedy a unique problem.
+It is important for experts and other professionals to recognize when even highly specialized knowledge is insufficient to diagnose and remedy a unique problem properly.